iqbal-arif/Codecademy-C-/Conce/ClassInterfaces/Concept/Inheritance.md

 ```

 To make it clear that this Describe() method in Sedan is overriding the Describe() method in Vehicle, we will need to label it override.

+/***********/
+**7.Review**
+************
+/***********/

+Well done!
+You learned a lot very quickly, so let’s do a review:

+   1. Inheritance is a way to avoid duplication across multiple classes.
+   2. In inheritance, one class inherits the members of another class.
+   3. The class that inherits is called a subclass or derived class.
+The other class is called a superclass or base class.
+   4. We can access a superclass’ members using base.
+This is very useful when calling the superclass’ constructor.
+   5. We can restrict access to a superclass and its subclasses using protected.
+   6. We can override a superclass member using virtual and override.
+   7. We can make a member in a superclass without defining its implementation using abstract.
+This is useful if every subclass’ implementation will be different.